Akmazad/KPGminer/README.md

-# test
+# KPGminer: a tool for retrieving pathway genes from kegg pathway database
-kpgminer: a tool for retrieving pathway genes from kegg pathway database
+KPGminer: a tool for retrieving pathway genes from kegg pathway database